Introduction to Typography

 Also never attempt to plagiarize; as the cliché goes: In the larger picture, it will only hurt you.
 Do not throw away any work completed during the semester.
 Please keep all work organized in a portfolio.

 All work for critiques is due at the beginning of class

-Allow adequate time before critique to finish and mount projects for class discussion (not 10 minutes before class!)
+Allow adequate time before critique to finish and mount projects for in-class discussion (not 10 minutes before class!)

-Each assignment will be graded according to the following criteria (when applicable): design principles, preliminary sketches (willingness to explore many directions at an early stage of a project and the ability to communicate and develop those ideas on paper), risk taking, research, writing, originality, visual aesthetics and craftsmanship, based on the criteria established in the assignment statement and project objectives.
+Each assignment will be graded according to the following criteria (when applicable): design principles, preliminary sketches (willingness to explore many directions at an early stage of a project and the ability to communicate and develop those ideas on paper).
+Additionally risk taking, research, writing, originality, visual aesthetics and craftsmanship will factor into your grade, based on the criteria established in the assignment statement and project objectives.
 Projects will be weighted in importance based on the complexity of the concepts and the solutions required.

 Each project will be given a letter grade.
 You will receive a written grading sheet/evaluation for each assignment, in addition to verbal evaluations during critiques.
 Any time a student does not understand the nature of the grades given or comments that were made concerning their work, they should see the instructor during office hours or make an appointment for an individual assessment of those comments.

 You should be aware that I have high expectations that each of my students follow the guidelines we’ve just laid.
 This syllabus is our own little contract with one another.

 A: Excellent This is usually work done by a highly motivated student meeting all of the performance criteria as set forth by the assignment.
 Work shows through exploration and growth beyond set/expected perimeters.
 Work is finely crafted, conceptually strong and visually interesting.

 B: Good This work is above average but lacks the qualities that give it the stamp of excellence.
 It shows better than average design sensitivity and meets all of the performance criteria as set forth by the assignment.